Adventure Travel Abroad With a Group

 A Tour Leader Explains the Pros and Cons of Leaving Decisions to Others

-The existence of magazines like Transitions Abroad is testament to the changing attitude toward travel over the last 30 years.
+The existence of thriving websites such as www.TransitionsAbroad.com (and its previous 30-year existence as a print magazine) is testament to the changing attitude toward travel over the last 40 years.
 As people learn how the worlds cultural and natural treasures are disappearing, many more have become interested in responsible travelengaging with the local culture without destroying it.

 This growing population of travelers is catered to by companies marketing themselves as ecologically-aware adventure travel organizations.
 Such companies are commonly small and run a handful of tours, usually with a special theme, to areas where they are specialists.
 Few niches are unfilled, from cooking in China to biking in Bolivia.